 The steamboat Mary Powell was once “Queen of the Hudson,” a fleet, attractive craft treating passengers to musical concerts and views of the magnificent Highlands.
-Today, a vocal duo has adopted her name to continue bringing music to the Hudson Valley.
+Stemming from the two sopranos of The Brasiles Ensemble, Madeleine and Kim created a vocal duo and adopted her name to continue bringing music to the Hudson Valley.
 Performing classic folk, Americana, country and more, The Mary Powell offers audiences bygone melodies and today’s favorites tunes.

 HISTORY OF THE STEAMBOAT MARY POWELL